atinyshrimp/Tourism_App/README.md

 Then I created a realtime database in Firebase, designed a structure to hold all of the data we needed and access it easily.
 This database has 3 main parts : Client, Lieu and Saved_lieu.
 Client holds the users credentials and are used for authentification.

 ![image](https://github.com/atinyshrimp/Tourism_App/assets/103419843/1002cd3b-2bee-4e1a-a0c0-111ff124e5ca)

 Lieu holds all of the data of each of the places : their name, description, transport info, conditions for free access, number of visits, ...

 ![image](https://github.com/atinyshrimp/Tourism_App/assets/103419843/e7b817de-87db-46a7-93e3-0a796c3a9fd5)

 Saved_lieu is the link between the two other "tables".
 It holds for every person, the places this person has liked and if they visited it or not

 ![image](https://github.com/atinyshrimp/Tourism_App/assets/103419843/091b49a6-bec0-429a-934c-23a96f2fb472)

 Another important side of firebase is the cloud storage.
 Since we are displaying places, we need pictures of those places, and for a nicer UI, we also decided to use pictures to display the transport numbers/letters.
 To do that, we also organised this part in 3 parts : LieuImage, Transport and Category.

 ![image](https://github.com/atinyshrimp/Tourism_App/assets/103419843/c4c82d48-8c45-4fbe-a8cc-b5f1ecf46165)

 LieuImage holds every picture of every place present in the database.

 Transport is subdivised in smaller category to separate every kind of transport : bus, rer, train and subway.

+And Category simply holds the pictures for the cateogories : events, museum, garden,...

+Every file uploaded in the cloud storage is very precisely named and placed in order to retrieve it easily.

+All of the picture are png : allow us to only have one type of extension which is easier for retrieval.

 ## Activity Details